 The program is aimed at senior and junior professionals who come from different sectors (Banking and FinTech, consultants, lawyers, engineers, etc.) with an interest in understanding the challenges and new systems of blockchain technology that affect their companies and start-ups in the field of cybersecurity.

-The Postgraduate in Blockchain and other DLT Technologies is structured into 3 blocks on technology fundamentals that cover the three pillars or areas on which the program is based: Technology, Business, and Legal.
+The Postgraduate in Blockchain and Web 3.0 is structured into 3 blocks on technology fundamentals that cover the three pillars or areas on which the program is based: Technology, Business, and Legal.

 Blockchain, DLT technologies, and cryptography

 Presentation of all the technical and human elements that have had a notable influence on the birth of blockchain technology, smart contracts, and cryptocurrencies.